Lily1797/Medicago_truncatula/README.md

-# Comparative genomics project for *Medicago truncatula*
+# Comparative genomics project: Detection of duplicated genes in the *Medicago truncatula* genome
-For detailed analysis workflow and the custom scripts, visit the [Github repository](https://github.com/Lily1797/Medicago_truncatula.git)

 ## Data
 In this project, we analyzed the dupplicate genes in the genomes of the *Medicago truncatula* plant.
 The *M. truncatula* genome contains eight chromosomes with the genome size of ~384 Mb.
 Number of genes: 50894.
 Number of isoforms: 57585.

+Files provided by the professor:
+1. *Medicago_truncatula_Blastp_longIsoforme: Results of BLASTP all-against-all for the longest isoforms of protein sequences.
+2. *Medicago_truncatula.MedtrA17_4.0.pep.all.fa: FASTA file containing protein sequences.

 Count number of sequences located on chromosomes and scaffolds
 ```